arcturo/library/coffeescript/chapters/02_syntax.md

     velocity = southern ?
 40

-If you're using a `null` check before accessing a property, you can skip that by placing the existential operator right before the opening parens.
+If you're using a `null` check before accessing a property, you can skip that by placing the existential operator right before it.
 This is similar to Ruby's `try` method.

 <span class="csscript"></span>

     blackKnight.getLegs()?.kick()

-You can safely call a value in the same manner, checking function-ness beforehand.
+Similarly you can check that a property is actually a function, and callable, by placing the existential operator right before the parens.
+If the property doesn't exist, or isn't a function, it simply won't get called.

 <span class="csscript"></span>

-    whiteKnight.guard? us
+    blackKnight.getLegs().kick?()